hatlabs/SH-ESP32-hardware/README.md

 Since the board has native WiFi and NMEA 2000 compatible CAN bus connectivity, it can be used to create boards with either Signal K or native NMEA 2000 connectivity (or both!).

-The board will be available for order once the design, testing, and compliance validation have been completed and logistics sorted out.

 ## Features

 The main design features include: